Coracle

-A coracle is a small, rounded, lightweight boat of the sort traditionally used in Wales, and also in parts of the West Country and in Ireland, particularly the River Boyne, and in Scotland, particularly the River Spey.
-The word is also used of similar boats found in India, Vietnam, Iraq, and Tibet.
+A coracle is a small, rounded, lightweight boat traditionally used in Wales, Ireland, particularly on the River Boyne, and Scotland, particularly on the River Spey.
+The word is also used for similar boats found in India, Vietnam, Iraq, and Tibet.
 The word coracle is an English spelling of the original Welsh cwrwgl, cognate with Irish and Scottish Gaelic currach, and is recorded in English text as early as the sixteenth century.
 Other historical English spellings include corougle, corracle, curricle and coricle.